ShashSec/CloudSecConfigAnalysis/README.md

 1. **update the Architecture to use OPA**

 -  Update architecture that incorporates Open Policy Agent (OPA) for verifying cloud configurations and develop rules using rego
+-  OPA provides efficient storage architecture to store JSON data that can be accessed using declarative statements using rego

 2. **Additional Rules**